 Giraffe megillah

-$4,000.00
+from $4,000.00

 For centuries, Jews have dreamed of scribing sacred texts on the hides of giraffes—the world’s largest kosher animal.
 Through a combination of Mizrahi material traditions, modern technology, and meticulous hand processing, the Kedusha Project has made that long-imagined possibility a reality!